danderson/garden/README.md

 ## Advertising

-This project is tested with BrowserStack.
+This project is tested with BrowserStack

 This is not an endorsement, I just have to say that to get free stuff.